 But for the most trusted VPN companies, it’s simply not in their best interests to keep logs.
 It opens them up to government demands, requires time and resources to collect and store data, and can irreparably damage their reputations, resulting in a loss of business.

 While you can never be 100 percent confident that a VPN won’t log, there are a few key signs to look for in those that don’t.
+Below is the list of the key policies and services you should check out before signing up with any VPN provider.

 A VPN provider’s torrenting policy is often a good indicator of whether it stores any identifying logs or not.
 When a VPN user downloads copyrighted content illegally using BitTorrent, there’s a good chance someone working on behalf of the copyright owner will notice and take action.
 This could come in the form of a settlement letter asking for compensation or a DMCA takedown request.